Vyral/brian-lessinger/_posts/2019-12-02-the-role-that-easy-access-to-your-house-plays-in-getting-your-home-sold.md

 That in mind, it’s important that you give permission to your agent to call you/leave a message saying something like, “Jim Smith from ABC Realty is coming to see your home tomorrow between 1 p.m. and 2 p.m.”
 After you’ve been notified, we could then have the conversation about what you’d need to do to prepare for the showing, as well as what you’d need to do during that showing time.

-When sellers or their agents are restrictive about showing homes, it can really limit potential buyers’ abilities to see your home, and by extension, **it can limit the likelihood of your home selling in your desired time frame at the price you’re asking for.**
+When sellers or their agents are restrictive about showing homes, it can really limit potential buyers’ abilities to see your home, and by extension, **it can limit the likelihood of your home selling in your desired time frame at the price you’re asking.**

 If you have any questions about buying or selling real estate, don’t hesitate to reach out to us.
 We’d love to help you.